russellane/lscolors/docs/docs.md

 ##### Notes

-This application's packaging process uses this internal command to create this application's documentation.
+This is an internal command used during packaging to create documentation files.

 ##### See Also